-Importantly, the corrected value $\eta_{\text{eff}}$ is always larger than original $\eta$ because the correction to the tunneling action~(\ref{eq:correction-to-tunneling-action}) is negative for the majority of states.
-Indeed, the first term in the exponent of Eq.~(\ref{eq:correction-to-tunneling-action}) is always negative, as evident from Eq.~(\ref{eq:correction-to-tunneling-action}), while the second term is negative for states with absolute value of classical momentum either always above or always below $\pi/2$, as can been verified from Eqs.~\ref{eq:semiclassical-energy-shift}~and~(\ref{eq:underbarier-action}) for $\delta E_{N}$ and $S_{B}\left(E_{N}\right)$, respectively.
+Importantly, the corrected value $\eta_{\text{eff}}$ is always larger than original $\eta$ because the correction to the tunneling action is negative for the majority of states.
+Indeed, the first term in the exponent of Eq.~(\ref{eq:effective-tunneling-amplitude}) is always negative, as evident from Eq.~(\ref{eq:correction-to-tunneling-action}), while the second term is negative for states with absolute value of classical momentum either always above or always below $\pi/2$, as can be verified from Eqs.~(\ref{eq:semiclassical-energy-shift})~and~(\ref{eq:underbarier-action}) for $\delta E_{N}$ and $S_{B}\left(E_{N}\right)$, respectively.
 This fact expresses the suppression of the potential barrier by the Trotterization due to next-to-nearest neighbor hopping.

 Furthermore, if $\delta t$ is not limited by the condition~(\ref{eq:criteria_absence-of-detuning}) due to detuning, large values of the exponent in Eq.~(\ref{eq:effective-tunneling-amplitude}) become possible, implying the change of $\eta_{\text{eff}}$ by several orders of magnitude, as the effect of next-to-nearest hopping accumulates along the length of the barrier.
-Indeed, the first term in the exponent of Eq.~(\ref{eq:effective-tunneling-amplitude}) is always negative and can roughly be estimated as
+Indeed, the first term in the exponent of Eq.~(\ref{eq:effective-tunneling-amplitude}) can roughly be estimated as

 where $n_{\text{barr}}$ is the number of sites in the forbidden region corresponding to the barrier, $P=\max_{x\in\text{barr}}\left|h(x)-E\right|-J$ is the energy scale of the potential barrier.
 While it is difficult to provide a similar estimation for the second term in the exponent of Eq.~(\ref{eq:effective-tunneling-amplitude}), it only enhances the suppression of the potential barrier as it is also negative in most cases.
-As a result, if $\left|\delta S_{B}\right|/a\apprge1$, which might happen even if $J\delta t\ll1$ for sufficiently large heights $P/J$ and lengths $n_{\text{barr.}}$ of the barrier, the effective tunneling amplitude $\eta_{\text{eff}}$ might become exponentially larger than that of the unperturbed Hamiltonian.
+As a result, if $\left|\delta S_{B}\right|/a\apprge1$, which might happen even if $J\delta t\ll1$ for sufficiently large heights $P/J$ and lengths $n_{\text{barr}}$ of the barrier, the effective tunneling amplitude $\eta_{\text{eff}}$ might become exponentially larger than that of the unperturbed Hamiltonian.